 1. Harlequin color change:

 The medical term for harlequin color change is unilateral erythema, and it affects nearly 10% of newborn babies (1).
+It is usually seen in the first week of birth.
 In this condition, the sleeping side of the infant’s body turns pink or red with a clear demarcation running through the central axis of the baby’s body.
 This means the baby’s body will be half red and half normal-colored.
 The color will change spontaneously when the infant sleeps on the side for hours.

 But the condition is completely benign and does not cause any lasting health issues.
 Switching the position of the baby makes the red color fade away within minutes.

-Medical experts do not know the precise reason for this phenomenon, but they suspect the role of the baby’s blood vessels.
+Medical experts do not know the precise reason for this phenomenon, but they suspect it occurs due to the immature blood vessels in the skin.
+It may also be associated with polycythemia (a dark red baby due to the increased red blood cells in the body).
 The color indicates a possible accumulation of red blood cells, due to gravity, among the cutaneous blood vessels (blood vessels close to the skin).
 This could happen due to the immature blood vessels in babies.

 Treatment: Harlequin color change is a harmless condition and disappears on its own.

 The bones of a baby’s skull remain soft and malleable to allow the skull expand at the same rate as the brain.
 The soft bones naturally pose a risk of developing flatheads.
 Flathead happens when the baby’s head is placed in a single position repeatedly to the extent that pressure builds up at a single spot on the skull.
 The bones of the skull at that point sink and go concave or flatten.
-It is basically a skeletal anomaly but can lead to stunted brain growth due to less cranial space for the brain to expand.
+It is basically a skeletal anomaly but can lead to stuntediXImpeded growth and development. brain growth due to less cranial spaceiXThe area formed by the bones of the skull and contains the brain. for the brain to expand.
 This may hamper the baby’s cognitive abilities later in life.
 The medical term for a flathead is plagiocephaly.
+A report published by the American Academy of Pediatrics (AAP) states that in six-month-old babies, the incidence rate of deformational plagiocephaly is estimated to be about 20-50%.

-Flatheads also occur if the baby sleeps straight but puts his head to the side (2).
+Flatheads also occur if the baby sleeps straight but puts his head to the side, and due to prolonged sleeping on one side (2).
+A neck condition called torticollis could also lead to flatheads.

 Treatment: When diagnosed on time, flatheads can be corrected with the use of head braces called baby helmets since the baby’s skull bones are still soft enough to reposition themselves.
 The head braces are prescribed by the doctor and made by certified medical manufacturers or hospitals.

-If the baby’s condition is not severe, then the doctor will simply recommend repositioning your baby’s sleeping side to rectify the flathead.
+If the baby’s condition is not severe, then the doctor will simply recommend repositioning your baby’s sleeping side to rectify the flathead (3).

 Since babies’ muscles are tender and growing, the sternocleidomastoid muscle may shorten due to repeated sleeping on the side or turning the head to the side while sleeping on the back.
 This condition will not just affect the growth of the muscle but also cause abnormal bone growth.